sbissantz/git/reference.md

 | `git commit -a` | Stage & commit all my modified files (with a message from `core.editor`) |
 | `git commit -a -m <msg>` | Stage & commit all my modified files with `<msg>` |

+Note: `git commit -a` won't start tracking files.
+So if you're in a rush, don't forget to tell Git it should track them!

 ---

 # git clone